7Block Labs

 tx.add(limitIx, priceIx, ...instructions);

-This prevents default over‑allocation and helps during the 48M‑CU block cap. (blog.ned.finance)
+This helps avoid default over-allocation and is super useful during the 48M‑CU block cap. (blog.ned.finance)

 • Actions/Blinks hardening checklist: